tomorrowdevs-projects/real-world-projects/README.md

 New projects must observe the following rules:

 1. Every project should be submitted in a specific folder, identified by a unique name
-1. Every project must have a README.md file explaining:
+2. Each project must have a README.md file explaining:
-  2. The project itself
+  3. The project itself
-  3. A reference for the student to some documentation that could be helpful
+  4. A reference for the student to some documentation that could be helpful
-  4. A list of skills that could be achieved by working on the project
+  5. A list of skills that could be achieved by working on the project
-5. Every project README.md file must implement the [template file](README_TEMPLATE.md)
+3. Each project should contain a folder for each environment (e.g. frontend/ backend/ db/ and so on)
+4. Each folder should contain itself a README.md explaining the specific requirements

+You can find an example of a complete project into the folder `sample-project`